Aquis Stock Exchange: Updated Application for Admission Announcement

 TBD

-The company has applied to Euroclear to have the shares enabled in CREST and the process has not yet been concluded.
+The Company has applied to Euroclear to have the Depositary Interest enabled in CREST and the process is in progress.

 WEBSITE ADDRESS WHERE INVESTOR INFORMATION WILL BE AVAILABLE FOR INSPECTION: